-Data Sources VDOT and the Weldon Cooper Center (updated annually) Source Summary VDOT tracks statewide traffic volumes used to estimated VMT.
+Data Sources VDOT and the Weldon Cooper Center (updated annually) Source Summary VDOT tracks statewide traffic volumes used to estimate VMT.
 The University of Virginia's Weldon Cooper Center tracks population data.
 Analysis Methodology To obtain a VMT per capita: Navigate to VDOT's official traffic data publications.
-Select the analysis year.
-Select "Daily Vehicle Miles Traveled Publications" under the header Statewide Primary and Interstate Publications.
-Select "DVMT by Physical Jurisdiction, with Towns Combined into Counties."
+Select the analysis year under "Official AADT and VMT Publications" to download data.
+Select "DVMT by Physical Jurisdiction, with Towns Combined into Counties" from the data download (VMTReport_1206).
 Aggregate the data by county into a sum for the whole state.
 This value is the daily vehicle miles traveled.
 Multiply this data by 365 to obtain an annual value.
 Navigate to the Weldon Cooper Center Virginia Population Estimates.
 Select a data table for the same analysis year, open the data table, and select the total Virginia population.
-Using the total Virginia population and the annual VMT calculated in Step 5, divide the annual VMT by the total Virginia population.
+Using the total Virginia population and the annual VMT calculated in Step 3, divide the annual VMT by the total Virginia population.
 Segmentation and Format This measure is presented as a statewide figure but can be segmented for other geographies

-42 University of Virginia Weldon Cooper Center, Demographics Research Group.
+45 University of Virginia Weldon Cooper Center, Demographics Research Group.
 (2020).
 Virginia Population Estimates.
 Retrieved from https://demographics.coopercenter.org/virginia-population-estimates